roc-streaming/roc-toolkit/docs/sphinx/development/coding_guidelines.rst

     <span></span>

 * Headers, classes, public members, and free functions should be documented using Doxygen.
-If Doxygen is installed, it is invoked during build and warns about undocumented items.
+Use ``--enable-doxygen`` :doc:`option </building/scons_options>` to enable warnings about undocumented elements.

 .. raw:: html